Veterans Aid through the years – see VA’s Timeline for more past, present and future events:

 2011 HRH The Duke of Kent made a private visit to Veterans Aid’s New Belvedere House hostel.

-2014 War Requiem Concert at Royal Albert Hall for Veterans Aid marks centenary of WW1.
+2014 November: War Requiem Concert at Royal Albert Hall for Veterans Aid marked centenary of WW1.

 2014 ESI campaign support from: Prince William, David Cameron, Nick Clegg, Ed Miliband, Boris Johnson, David Beckham, Stephen Fry, James Blunt and the Archbishop of Canterbury.